koenderks/aRtsy/README.md

-# Generative Art Using R
+# aRtsy: Generative Art Using R

-I like pretty pictures and I like R. In this repository I combine those two things into what people generally call generative art.
+I like pretty pictures and I like R. In the `R` package `aRtsy` I combine those two things into what people generally call generative art.

+## Overview

 * [Paint strokes](#paint-strokes)
 * [Turmites](#turmites)